 The House Also Matters

 Even if the location is perfect for your needs and potential future resale, that doesn't mean the house will work for you.
 Ideally, you will find the perfect home in the perfect location, however, compromises over small aspects are typically in order.

 The house should be big enough for current needs while keeping future needs in mind.
 Additionally, it should have a layout that works for your lifestyle.
 For people who have parties and gatherings, an open floor plan could be the right choice.
 For those who are more interested in quiet, small gatherings, or like to spend time alone, something more divided may be better.

 No matter which is chosen, it should be based on what the people who live there really like, as opposed to what is never really going to be comfortable.

 In general, finding the right location normally comes first when starting the search.
 The city, established neighborhood, and specific street or area can vary widely in terms of the overall feeling of living there.
-Once the desired location or locations have been identified, finding the right house then become the focus.
+Once the desired location or locations have been identified, finding the right house then becomes the focus.
 That provides the best chance of finding a good pairing of house and location that will meet a buyer's needs over the long term.